Research Projects

 Phylogenies probing Grammar.
 Exploring morphosyntax at different scales of language change

-Principal Investigator: Elena Anagnstopoulou
+Principal Investigator: Elena Anagnostopoulou

 Funding Body: European Research Council (Advanced Grant 2022, Grant Agreement 101096554)